CasperOrnberg01/advancedweb/aweb-project/4_Presentation.md

 ---
 1. Working with defining the project idea and planning
-   -Environment: Azure
+   - Environment: Azure
-   -Backend: Node.js with Express
+   - Backend: Node.js with Express
-   -Frontend: React
+   - Frontend: React
-   -Database: Azure Postgresql
+   - Database: Azure Postgresql
-   -Making user personas and coming up with use cases and user flows.
+   - Making user personas and coming up with use cases and user flows.
-   -Worked on frontend, to make UI prototypes [1_Definition_and_Planning.md](1_Definition_and_Planning.md)
+   - Worked on frontend, to make UI prototypes [1_Definition_and_Planning.md](1_Definition_and_Planning.md)

 <br>

 2. Main functionalities
-   -Warehouse manager: View, add, delete items -Warehouse worker: update quantities of existing items -Both roles can create new orders ship/receive -Testing and error handling [2_Basic_structure_and_main_functionalities.md](2_Basic_structure_and_main_functionalities.md)
+   - Warehouse manager: View, add, delete items
+   - Warehouse worker: update quantities of existing items
+   - Both roles can create new orders ship/receive
+   - Testing and error handling [2_Basic_structure_and_main_functionalities.md](2_Basic_structure_and_main_functionalities.md)

 <br>